segment-boneyard/analytics-android-integrations/README.md

 # analytics-android-integrations
-Monorepo storing Segment's analytics Android integrations
+Monorepo storing Segment's analytics Android integrations.

+## Additional Documentation
+You can find documentation for this repo in the `./documentation` directory.